 Air Force came into the game averaging 29.5 points per game.
 You held them to 24.
 What was the defense doing well?

-We were playing with intensity and a lot of energy at times in the game, and Air Force definitely felt that.
+Like I said, we were playing with intensity and a lot of energy at times in the game and Air Force definitely felt that.
 There were a couple fights that took place in the game, which is natural when you play a sport like this, but it was intensified this game because of the rivalry and the mindset we had.
-With the intensity we played with you could see their offense getting fatigued and slowing down.
+With that intensity we played with you could see their offense getting fatigued and slowing down.

-You personally had a monster game with 10 tackles, a sack, and a fumble recovery.
+You personally had a monster game.
+10 tackles, a sack, and a fumble recovery.
 Can you reflect on your performance for us, despite the disappointment of the loss?

 How important is it to go out with a win this Friday, and what are your keys to beating New Mexico?

-Its important for our program and for personal reasons.
+It’s important for our program and for personal reasons.
 In regards to CSU, we are playing a New Mexico team with the same 2-9 record.
 This game is to show how we will be in the future.
-We must end in a positive light, to show the road ahead is bright.
-Personally, I want to end my college career with a win.
+We must end off in a positive light, to show the road ahead is bright.
+Personally, I want to end my college career off in a win.
 I wasn’t fortunate to play for a bowl game or win a trophy my whole career but at least I can look back and be able to say I won my last game!

 Friday will be your last collegiate game.
+(Will you have family in town?)
 What will your emotions be, and how do you stay focused on the task at hand?

 You’ve mentioned you want to leave the program in a better place.
 We’re all seeing signs of that, despite the record.
 In your eyes, what are some of the specific areas you believe this team has done that?

 I believe we have been making strides to be a better team.
-One area we have improved tremendously is special teams.
-I believe the focus on our special teams has grown and will continue to grow.
-Our mindset defensively has grown stronger and forces the defense to focus on its job no matter what else is going on.
-And most importantly, the trust is growing from player to the coaches and also player to player.
+One area we have improved tremendously is Special Teams.
+I believe the focus on our Special Teams has grown and will continue to grow.
+Our mindset defensively has grown stronger and forces the defense to focus on their job no matter what else is going on.
+And most importantly the trust is growing from player to the coaches and also player to player.
 I can’t wait to see what the future holds.